 Visual communication student at the University of Kansas.
 Creator of a hexagonal typeface called Steipe (2012) that was inspired y the architecture in Trier, Germany.

-Born&raised in Grand Junction Colorado, educated in art&graphic design at Western State College of Colorado, Scott now works as a freelance designer in Wichita, KS.
+Born in 1986 in Grand Junction, CP and educated in art&graphic design at Western State College of Colorado, Scott now works as a freelance designer in Wichita, KS.

 At the Department of Psychology, Wichita State University, Wichita, KS, various (mostly Microsoft) fonts were compared for speed of reading, and legibility.
 Conclusions: "o significant differences in reading efficiency were detected between the font types at any size.
 There were, however, significant differences in reading time.
 Generally, Times and Arial were read faster than Courier, Schoolbook, and Georgia.
 Fonts at the 12-point size were read faster than fonts at the 10-point size.
 In addition, a font type x size interaction was found for the perception of font legibility.
 In general, however, Arial, Courier, and Georgia were perceived as the most legible.
 For font attractiveness, Georgia was perceived as being more attractive than Arial, Courier, and Comic, while Times was perceived as more attractive than Courier.
 This contrasts with participants' general preference for a particular font type.
 Overall, Verdana was the most preferred font, while Times was the least preferred.
 Thus it seems that the Georgia and Times serif fonts are considered more attractive, but they are generally less preferred.
 Of the fonts studied, Verdana appears to be the best overall font choice.
 Besides being the most preferred, it was read fairly quickly and was perceived as being legible.".
 For font legibility, Tahoma 10pt, Courier 12pt and Georgia 10pt came out the winners.
 Research by Michael Bernard, Bonnie Lida, Shannon Riley, Telia Hackler, and Karen Janzen.
 Alternate URL [Google] [More] ⦿